Ali01129/queens/README.md

 Queens Girl and Fish Bar

-app coming soon on Play Store and App Store
+App coming soon on the Play Store and App Store
 I have tested it on a new app, and there are errors gota fix those
 All the errors are ui related